fbpx

 • Nearby Attractions and Amenities: Tenant interest is greatly increased by nearby attractions and amenities such as school’s restaurants shopping centers and parks.
 Since these amenities improve tenants quality of life sellers should make sure to highlight their closeness to these attractions as a selling point.
 Properties in locations where renters can easily access recreational opportunities medical facilities and daily necessities are more likely to attract buyers.

-Increasing Curb Appeal and Interior Upgrades to Increase Buyer Appeal: How Sellers Can Increase Property Value for Investments Including Multiple Families
+Increasing Curb Appeal and Interior Upgrades to Increase Buyer Appeal: How Sellers Can Increase Property Value for Property Investments Including Multi-Family

 Improving curb appeal is important because it helps create a positive first impression for prospective buyers of your property.
 The outside of the property should be improved by the sellers making sure it appears well-kept and welcoming.
 In addition to drawing attention a well-kept